mtayebi/mtayebi/README.md

-- 🔭 I’m currently working on an online store project by django
+- 🔭 I’m currently working in this field as a full time job
 - 🌱 I’m interested in learning new things
 - 👯 I’m looking to participate on python/django projects
 - ⚡ Fun fact: learning is endless way.